inthescales/lyre-site/blog/2024-2-18-old-english-roots.md

 ---
 layout: post
 title: "Old English Roots"
-excerpt: "Showing some ongoing work on generating words from Old English roots"
+description: "Showing some ongoing work on generating words from Old English roots"
 tags: what
 ---